Future Exhibition

 Julian Lucas: Happiness Pursued.
 Paradise Lost.

-In his first solo museum exhibition, Claremont-based photographer Julian Lucas explores the idea of home and its relationship to the American Dream as the United States celebrates its 250th anniversary in 2026.
-The exhibition theme is based on the assertion that home is a state of mind and the American Dream is stratified in relationship to race and access to power.
+This solo exhibition of photographer Julian Lucas centers around the idea of home and its relationship to the American Dream as the United States celebrates its 250th anniversary in 2026.
+It is based on the assertion that home is a state of mind, and the American Dream is stratified in relationship to race and access to power.